 Our deep interest in teaching should be one of our motivations.
 This should be clearly stated in our personal missions.
 Hence, may I ask: What is your mission as a teacher?
 Have you considered ways on how to write a teacher mission statement?
 Does it include your objective of making your students know that you care about them?

 I would often look at myself in the mirror and ask, ”Am I that passionate to my students?
 Why I am still teaching?
 Why I am staying in this profession knowing its great challenges?
 What’s my focus?
 What is my mission as a teacher?

 What is a mission statement?

 Generally, in the business world, a mission statement is a concise description that articulates a company or a person’s purpose.
 It is a short description telling us why the company or an organization exists.
 However, it’s a lot different when we talk about our mission statement as teachers.

 On an honest note, have you created your mission statement ever?
 Do you have it on your table in your classroom or maybe placed it neatly on a frame and displayed it in your classroom?

-Then, why is it that most of us often fill our dialogues with fillers when we are asked of our mission statement?
+Then, why is it that most of us often fill our dialogues with fillers when we are asked about our mission statement?
 There are the eh, hmm, yay!
 What does this mean?
 Why do most of us fumble for words if ever we are asked of our mission statement?
 Perhaps, we should create our teacher mission statement right now!

 What’s the difference between a mission and a vision?

 In our workplace, we are guided accordingly by our school’s mission and vision.
 It’s notably important in maintaining the good standards of the school in the name of providing high-quality education to its clientele.
 If seriously followed, we can say that our school has been implementing educational programs successfully.

 That is why as teachers, as a way of supporting our school’s vision, we should also personally provide ourselves a teacher mission statement to give us a sense of clarity and direction.